On Complex Lie Algebroids with Constant Real Rank

-The content of this article is organized in the following way.
-In Section \ref{CAVB}, we recall some properties of the symmetries of complex vector bundles and complex anchored vector bundles, since the author has not found the proofs of some of the statements, we provide them.
-After that we focus on complex anchored vector bundles (CAVB), we introduce the {\em distribution of real elements} and its rank which we call {\em real rank}.
-When the distribution of real elements has constant rank it is a real anchored vector bundle, moreover, it is involutive in case the CAVB is nvolutive.
-In Section \ref{CLA}, we study complex Lie algebroids (CLA), under the assumption of constant real rank.
+The content of this article is organized as follows.
+In Section~\ref{CAVB}, we recall some properties of the symmetries of complex vector bundles and complex anchored vector bundles.
+Since the author has not found the proofs of some of the statements, they are provided.
+After that, we focus on complex anchored vector bundles (CAVBs).
+We introduce the {\em distribution of real elements} and its rank which we call {\em real rank}.
+When the distribution of real elements has constant rank it is a real anchored vector bundle, in fact, it is involutive in case the CAVB is involutive.
+In~Section~\ref{CLA}, we study complex Lie algebroids (CLAs), under the assumption of constant real rank.
 We introduce {\em the Lie algebroids of real elements} denoted by $(A^{\real},[\cdot,\cdot]^{\real},\rho^{\real})$ and we study some of its properties.
-This RLA allows us to associate a real foliation to a CLA with constant real rank.
-Since we are dealing with complex distributions, we can have many types of regularity rather than the usual regularity (the image of the anchor map is a regular distribution), so we introduce strongly regular CLA.
-We also study the distribution given by $A_{\min}=A^{\real}+iA^{\real}$ and whenever $A_{\min}$ is regular it is automatically a CLA, which we call {\em the minimum complex Lie subalgebroid}.
-We introduce a new class of CLA that we call {\em minimal CLA}, which are CLAs that coincide with their minimum complex subalgebroid and introduce an $\mathbb{N}$-valued function called the {\em class} that given a point it returns the dimension of the leaf passing through the point.
-CLAs with class $0$ at a point play an important role in the splitting theorem for CLAS.
-At the end of the section, we study the conjugate of a CLA.
+This real Lie algebroid allows us to associate a real foliation to a CLA with constant real rank.
+Since we are dealing with complex distributions, we can have many types of regularity rather than the usual regularity (the image of the anchor map is a~regular distribution), so we introduce strongly regular CLAs.
+We also study the distribution given by $A_{\min}=A^{\real}+{\rm i}A^{\real}$ and whenever $A_{\min}$ is regular it is automatically a CLA, which we call {\em the~minimal complex Lie subalgebroid}.
+We introduce a new class of CLA that we call {\em minimal CLA}, which are CLAs that coincide with their minimal complex subalgebroid.
+We also introduce an $\mathbb{N}$-valued function called the {\em class} that takes a point and returns the dimension of the leaf passing through this specific point.
+CLAs of class $0$ at a given point play an important role in the splitting theorem for CLAS.
+In the last part of the section, we study the conjugate of a~CLA.

-In Section \ref{locstr}, we study the local structure of CAVB and CLA with constant real rank using the techniques of \cite{bursztyn2019splitting}.
-We provide a proof of the splitting theorem for involutive CAVB with constant real rank and we end the section with the local description of CLA with constant real rank, obtaining the following: \begin{customthm}
+In Section~\ref{locstr}, we study the local structure of CAVBs and CLAs with constant real rank using the techniques of \cite{bursztyn2019splitting}.
+We provide a proof of the splitting theorem for involutive CAVBs with constant real rank and we end the section with the local description of CLAs with constant real rank, obtaining the following: \begin{customthm}{4.7}